filecoin-project/lotus/README.md

 $ lotus-storage-miner run
 ```

-In the Miner's startup log  will be the miner address used for deals:
+In the Miner's startup log will be the miner id used for deals:
 e.g.  `Registering miner 't0111' with full node.`

 Seal random data to start producing PoSts: